Linear Circuit Analysis

 The apparent power is defined as $P=\frac{V_M I_M}{2}$, while the power factor (pf) is ration of the average power to the apparent power $$\begin{equation}pf=\cos(\phi_V-\phi_I)\end{equation}$$ The power factor is a measure of the energy efficiency of the an AC equipment.
 The lower the power factor, the less efficient the power usage is.
 If an equipment is running with $pf<0.95$ is considered inefficient because of the ohmic losses in transmission lines.

-Sometimes, it is convenient to write the powers in terms of the root-mean square (rms) value of the voltage and current, which are defined as$V_{rms}=\frac{V_M}{\sqrt{2}}$ and $I_{rms}=\frac{I_M}{\sqrt{2}}$.
+Sometimes, it is convenient to write the powers in terms of the root-mean square (rms) value of the voltage and current, which are defined as $V_{rms}=\frac{V_M}{\sqrt{2}}$ and $I_{rms}=\frac{I_M}{\sqrt{2}}$ (notice that $V_{rms}$ and $I_{rms}$ are real numbers).
 With these notations, the average power dissipated by the component is $$\begin{equation}P=V_{rms}I_{rms}\cos(\phi_V-\phi_I)\end{equation}$$

 Power analysis in complex form

 The average power, the apparent power and the power factor of a component can be computed relatively easy by using the formalism of complex analysis.
 To do so, it is instrumental to define the complex power absorbed by the compoenent as $$\begin{equation}S=\frac{1}{2}V I^*\end{equation}$$ where $V$ is the complex voltage, $I$ is the complex current, and $I^*$ denotes the complex conjugate of $I$.
-If the component is a complex impedance $Z$ the complex power can be computed by introducing Ohm's law in the previous equation, $S=\frac{1}{2} |I|^2 Z=\frac{|V|^2}{Z^*}$.
+If the component is a complex impedance $Z$ the complex power can be computed by introducing Ohm's law in the previous equation, $S=\frac{1}{2} |I|^2 Z=\frac{|V|^2}{2 Z^*}$.
 Notice that, in the case of resistors, the complex power becomes a real number.
-Notice that we can also define the complex power supplied by the component as the negative of the power absorbed.
+The complex power supplied by the component is defined as the negative of the absorbed complex power.

 If the complex power is known, one can compute